achariam/achariam.github.com/dad.md

   </figcaption>
 </figure>

-Saving the best for last the most I learned about this man was from the great fortune of having him as a father.
+Everything I learned from this man was due to the great fortune of having him as a father.
 From tickle fights to bringing me surprise lunches at school in the middle of his busy workday.
 Or sleeping by our bedside in the hospital when we were sick.
-He always always put family first.
+He always *always* put family first.
 My mother and sister have countless of stories just like these about him.
 Like when he devoted himself to taking care of his bed ridden mother-in-law till her last days to fretting around the house afraid my sister might be being attacked by a bear at her first sleep away camp.

-One of my most cherished memories of him come from spontaneous short weekend trips we used to take as a family every now and then.
+One of my most cherished memories of him come from these spontaneous short weekend trips we used to take as a family.
 These vacations often involved him stirring me awake an hour before sunrise to walk along the beach.
-I'd wake up a little grumpy but he'd be patient as we tried to get ready without turning the lights on so we might not disturb my baby sister and mother as they rested.
-On these walks we would collect sea shells and he would teach me all manner of life lessons while we waited for dawn on another tropical day.
+I'd be a little grumpy but he'd be patient as we tried to get ready without turning the lights on so we might not disturb my baby sister and mother as they rested.
+On these walks we would collect sea shells and he would teach me all manner of life lessons while we waited in anticipation of dawn on another tropical day.
 I had the privilege to watch some of the most beautiful sunrises with him.
 He always knew how to cultivate whimsy and wonder with beautifully simple moments like these.

 Towards the end I felt really selfish, I wanted more of this great man in my life as I very reluctantly realized I might not have him around much longer.
-So I asked him to fight hard and he did because I asked.
-He was deeply tired and ready to find relief from his suffering but he stood up and walked fighting for us with his last breath on that Friday morning till he couldn't any more.
+So I asked him to fight hard and he did only because I asked.
+He was deeply tired and ready to find relief from his suffering but he stood up and walked still fighting for us with his last breath on that Friday morning till he couldn't any more.

-*He was the master of his fate, and captain of his soul.
+*He was the master of his fate, and the captain of his soul.
 Thank you Papa.*

 <figure>
   <img src="/assets/img/dad/home.png" alt="Dad"/>